isiak44/RasheedPBL/Project7/README.md

 ### Step 4: Configuring Apache to serve a page showing its public IP

-By default, Apache serve content on port 80, but in this case we configured apache to serve content on port 8000.
+By default, Apache serves content on port 80, but in this case, we configured Apache to serve content on port 8000.

 `sudo vi /etc/apache2/ports.conf
 `
 The `vi` text editor opens the file `/etc/apache2/ports.conf`

-Then we add a new listen directive for port 8000 and save file.
+Then we add a new listen directive for port 8000 and save the file.

 ![apache-conf-vi](images/apache-conf.png)

 ![apache-conf-cat](images/apache-conf2.png)

-Next we open the file `/etc/apache2/sites-available/000-default.conf` and change port 80 on the virtualhost to 8000 as shown below;
+Next, we open the file `/etc/apache2/sites-available/000-default.conf` and change port 80 on the "virtualhost" to 8000 as shown below;

 `sudo vi /etc/apache2/sites-available/000-default.conf
 `